Mybrc91/VPlayer_lib/README.md

 ## Changes/Fixes from AndroidFFmpeg

+- Able to compile with gcc 4.6+ toolchain (yes that means you can use NDK r10+)
+- Updated with the newest versions of each library
+- Super easy way to compile FFmpeg from scratch without hassles
 - Allows video application pausing and resuming when user suspends app (going home or another app)
 - Fixes crashing issue when using the same video player for multiple videos (with or without subs)
 - Fixes video startup crashes after returning from a video